Jon Ronson: Writing

-Lost at Sea: The Jon Ronson Mysteries (2012) is Ronson's sixth book and is a collection of previously published articles by him.
+Lost at Sea: The Jon Ronson Mysteries (2012), Ronson's sixth book, is a collection of previously published articles by him.

 Ronson's book So You've Been Publicly Shamed (2015) concerns the effects of public humiliation in the internet age.

 Radio

 Ronson's main radio work is the production and presentation of a BBC Radio 4 programme, Jon Ronson on...
-The program has been nominated for a Sony award four times.
+The programme has been nominated for a Sony award four times.
 In August 2008, Radio 4 aired "Robbie Williams and Jon Ronson Journey to the Other Side", a documentary by Jon Ronson about pop star Williams' fascination with UFOs and the paranormal.

 In the early 1990s, Ronson was offered the position of sidekick on Terry Christian's Show on Manchester radio station KFM.
 Ronson also co-presented a KFM show with Craig Cash, who went on to write and perform in The Royle Family and Early Doors.

-Ronson contributes to Public Radio International in the United States, particularly the program This American Life.
+Ronson contributes to the American radio program This American Life.
 As of 2021, he has contributed segments to 13 episodes including "Them" (#201), "Naming Names" (#211), "Family Physics" (#214), "Habeas Schmabeas" (#310), "It's Never Over" (#314), "The Spokesman" (#338), "Pro Se" (#385), "First Contact" (#411), "The Psychopath Test" (#436), "Secret Identity" (#506), "Tarred and Feathered" (#522), "To Be Real" (#620), "Beware the Jabberwock" (#670).

-Ronson hosted and wrote the podcast The Butterfly Effect, which was released in November 2017 by Audible and was made subsequently available on other podcasting platforms.
-The show focuses on internet pornography, and Fabian Thylmann and PornHub's effect on the industry.
+Ronson hosted and wrote the podcast The Butterfly Effect, which was released in November 2017 by Audible and was subsequently made available on other podcasting platforms.
+The show concerns internet pornography, and Fabian Thylmann and PornHub's effect on the industry.
 Ronson subsequently also hosted and wrote the podcast The Last Days of August, released in January 2019.
-It focuses on the 2017 death of pornographic actress August Ames.
+Its subject is the 2017 death of pornographic actress August Ames.

-Ronson returned to the BBC in 2021 with Things Fell Apart: a podcast on the Culture Wars for BBC Sounds in a similar format to his previous efforts for Amazon.
+Ronson returned to the BBC in 2021 with Things Fell Apart: a podcast on the culture wars for BBC Sounds in a similar format to his previous works for Amazon.

 Music

 In the late 1980s, Ronson replaced Mark Radcliffe as the keyboard player for the Frank Sidebottom band for a number of performances.

-Ronson was the manager of the Manchester indie band Man From Delmonte.
+Ronson was the manager of the Manchester indie band The Man from Delmonte (band).